sebastiancordea97/Vue2/README.md

         Faster because just adds display none instead of removing from the DOM

     'v-for' directive allows us to loop over an array and render data from within it.

+    'v-on' or @ which let’s Vue know we’re listening for events